Skip to content

 Best premium US service — manual human reviews, oldest brand, high price

-Here's what most reviews won't tell you: that "$7 per month" price you keep seeing is billed as one lump sum at checkout.
-For Incogni, that's $95.88 today.
-For DeleteMe, it's $129.
-For Privacy Bee's top tier, it's $799.
+Here's what most reviews won't tell you: the low monthly price you keep seeing is often billed as one lump sum at checkout.
+For Incogni Standard, the current first-year annual price is $76.71 before renewing at $95.88.
+DeleteMe is $129.
+Privacy Bee's top tier is $799.
 If you went in expecting a monthly charge and got hit with an annual bill instead, you're not alone. r/privacy gets threads about this constantly.

 The data broker industry is designed to be exhausting.
 Hundreds of opt-out forms, each different, most requiring email verification that proves your address is active, and every broker that deletes you buys your data back from another broker within months.
 Services like Incogni exist because the manual process is genuinely a part-time job.